CSLewin/NeonSunset/NEON SUNET.md

 ## Stats

-**Divide 30 points among your stats.** Each stat ranges from 1 (pitiful) to 10 (human pinnacle).
-Human average in a stat is 5.
-Remember to spend the free stat points received from your Focus.
+**Divide 30 points among your stats.** Remember to spend the free stat points granted by your Focus.

-- Might:  How much force can you muster?
-  - Might contributes to melee damage, brute lifting/carrying, some athletic efforts, and some means of intimidation.
-- Grace: How deft are you?
-  - Grace contributes to avoiding physical harm, combat accuracy, unaugmented driving,
-- Grit: How long can you endure?
-  - [TODO]
-- Charm: How convincing are you?
-  - [TODO]
-- Lore: How much do you remember? education, teaching,
-  - [TODO]
-- Luck: How lucky are you?
-  - Luck is a pool of floating Advantages.
-You can apply them before you roll to cancel out Disadvantages or to give yourself additional Advantages up to the usual maximum of +3d.
-You must announce that you're spending Luck before you roll your dice.
-You cannot spend Advantages from Luck after you've already rolled.
+Each stat ranges from 1 to 10.
+Human average in a stat is 3; the maximum human potential is 6.
+Beyond that, augmentation is necessary--except for Luck, which naturally ranges from 1-10.
+The maximum possible value of any stat is 10.

+If you start with a stat above the human maximum of 6--a perfectly valid choice--consider how you achieved this.
+Vat-grown muscle?
+Skeletal hardpoints for an assistive exoframe?
+Superconductive spinal implants?
+Immunosupportive germline engineering?
+Pheromone glands?
+A headware library of reference material?
+Extensive nanomedical supplements?
+There is no additional cost to start the game with a stat above 6, but an explanation and description are required--any stat above 6 will have obvious physical signs.

-Each stat starts with a number of free points in it based on the power level of the game.
+You have a number of stat points to spend based on the power level of the game.
 You should decide on this power level in a conversation between the players and the GM before the game starts.

-- **Gutterpunk Trash**: Each stat starts with **0 free points**.
-Your character is merely normal, for better or worse.
+- **Gutterpunk Trash**: Spend **24 stat points**.
+Your character is close to average, for better or worse.
-- **Cyberpunk Standard**: Each stat starts with **1 free point.** This is the default assumption used in these rules.
+- **Cyberpunk Standard**: Spend **30 stat points**.
+You're a cut above.
+This is the default used in these rules.
-- **Dark Future Heroics**: Each stat starts with **2 free points**.
-Your character is meaningfully stronger than average.
+- **Dark Future Heroics**: Spend **36 stat points**.
+Your character is significantly stronger than average.

-You can't start the game with a stat higher than 10 or lower than the stat's free starting points.
-While severe physical or mental trauma can reduce your stats during gameplay, it is not possible to increase your stats beyond their initial values without the use of cyberware.
-Make sure you're happy with your stats before gameplay begins.
+While severe trauma can reduce your stats during gameplay, it is not possible to increase your stats beyond their initial values.
+Make sure you're happy with your stats before the game begins.

 If you'd like to quickly assign your stat points, consider putting 7 points in two stats, 5 points in two stats, and 3 points in two stats.
 If you want to be dangerous in combat, make your highest stats either Might (for hand-to-hand combat) or Grace (for ranged combat), and Grit (to survive more trauma).
 If you want to be great at social interactions, make your highest stats Charm and either Lore or Luck.
 If you want to be great at working with technology, make your highest stats Lore and either Grace or Luck.

+### Might

+How much force can you muster?
+Might contributes to melee damage, brute lifting/carrying, some athletic efforts, and some means of intimidation.

+Your Brawling damage is a number of d6s equal to half your Might (rounded down, minimum 1d6).
+Striking with a cyberware limb adds +1d6 to this damage.
+Implanted melee weapons deal their listed damage or your Brawling damage, whichever requires you to roll more d6s.

+- At Might 1, you have the physical power of a small child.
+- At Might 3, you could haul 50lbs of dead weight for an hour with difficulty.
+- At Might 6, you're a contender to win a World's Strongest Human competition.
+- At Might 7 and beyond, your body shows obvious signs of augmentation, such as hydraulics, artificial muscle cables, or spinal reinforcements.
+- At Might 8, you can rip the door off a car (and perform similar feats of strength) without a check.
+- At Might 10, you can hammer-throw a four-door sedan about 30m.
+Your base brawling damage increases by +2d6.

+### Grace

+How deft are you?
+Grace contributes to avoiding physical harm, combat accuracy, and unaugmented driving.

+- What can I do at Grace 1, 3, 6, 8, or 10?

+### Grit

+How long can you endure?

+- What can I do at Grit 1, 3, 6, 8, or 10?

+### Charm

+How convincing are you?

+- What can I do at Charm 1, 3, 6, 8, or 10?

+### Lore

+How much do you remember?

+- What can I do at Lore 1, 3, 6, 8, or 10?

+### Luck

+How lucky are you?

+Luck is a pool of floating Advantages.
+You can apply them before you roll to cancel out Disadvantages or to give yourself additional Advantages up to the usual maximum of +3d.
+You must announce that you're spending Luck before you roll your dice.
+You cannot spend Advantages from Luck after you've already rolled.

-### Secondary Stats
+#### Secondary Stats

 Secondary Stats are derived from your basic stats (Might, Grace, etc.).
 You can't spend points on increasing your secondary stats, but anything that changes your basic stats affects your secondary stats.
 Secondary stats include:

-#### Speed
+##### Speed

 Speed indicates how quickly you can move on foot.
 Your Speed is equal to your Might + Grace in meters per round.